IJSComplexMatter/dtmm/doc/tutorial.rst

 >>> dtmm.transfer_field(field, data, diffraction = -1)

 This triggers a `full` treatment of diffraction, transfers all waves within the beta < betamax.
-This method has a very slow, and should not be used generally, except for very small samples.
+This method is very slow, and should not be used generally, except for very small samples.

 Try experimenting yourself.
 As a rule of thumb, diffraction = 1 gives a reasonable first approximation and is very fast to compute, and with diffraction = 5 you are very close to the real thing, but about 5*5 slower to compute.